ryantanlien/tp/docs/DeveloperGuide.md

 * 1b.
 User provides an invalid input to search for applicant(s).

     * 1b1.
-LinkedOUT shows an error message
+LinkedOUT shows an error message.

       Use case resumes at step 1.